Sergio Garcia: Flame still burns strongly for Fireballs captain

 With his fearless, committed approach on course, he was widely seen as a natural successor to Spanish trailblazers Seve Ballesteros and Jose-Maria Olazabal.

-Garcia embarks on long love affair with the Majors
+Garcia embarks on long love affair with the majors

-Nothing epitomized Sergio Garcia’s refreshingly upbeat approach to golf more than his shootout with Tiger Woods in the 1999 PGA Championship, only his second Major championship as a pro.
+Nothing epitomized Sergio Garcia’s refreshingly upbeat approach to golf more than his shootout with Tiger Woods in the 1999 PGA Championship, only his second major championship as a pro.

 With the tension at its highest on the final day, he played an incredible shot to lash his ball from beside a tree trunk all the way to the 16th green – memorably sprinting after the ball to see the result.

-Masters glory at last for Garcia
+Masters glory for Garcia

-He became the third Spaniard to don a Green Jacket, following in the illustrious footsteps of both Seve Ballesteros and Jose-Maria Olazabal – and he did it on what would have been Seve’s 60th birthday.
+In the playoff, Garcia calmly rolled his ball in for a birdie to became the third Spaniard to don a Green Jacket, following in the illustrious footsteps of both Seve Ballesteros and Jose-Maria Olazabal – and he did it on what would have been Seve’s 60th birthday.

 Garcia admitted at the time: “I don’t feel any different.
 I’m obviously thrilled about what has happened, but I’m still the same goofy guy, so that’s not going to change.